 Consulting with a workers’ compensation lawyer is wise, even if an injured worker feels their employer and the insurance company will be cooperative.
 The process of filing for workers’ compensation is not always easy for injured workers.
 Having someone working on their side makes the process much less stressful.

 Injured workers have the right to receive the benefits they are owed.
-Getting the right workers’ compensation settlement sometimes requires getting help from a lawyer.
+Getting the right workers’ compensation settlement sometimes requires getting help from a lawyer, like these workers compensation attorneys in Los Angeles.
 No injured worker should be forced to go through this process alone when there is legal help that can be sought right away.
 Those who have been injured on the job should follow the steps above and then schedule a consultation appointment with a lawyer.